 “What do you mean?”

-“They’re all dick, nothing else.
-Just get the baby and leave.”
+“They’re all dick and money, nothing else.
+Just get the baby and leave,” she said.

 “So you want a baby with Carmine?”

-We kissed up against her motorcycle.
-Her lips tasted like licorice and hatred.
+I hated her.
+It made me want her more.
+We kissed against my motorcycle.
+Her lips tasted like licorice.

 She had chickens on her bed.

 “Why are there chickens on your bed?”

 I stayed away from those dirty birds, so she pushed them away with her hands.
 They left through a doggie door.